 Sometimes, some light pressure can help loosen a stiff nut, so you can twist it off with your fingers.
 Try placing a thin chisel in the nut hole at an angle.
 Then gently tap it with a hammer to make it lightly rotate.
 The aim is to make the nut rotate counterclockwise until it loosens enough.
 Just keep in mind that this method typically damages the flange’s nut holes.
 Only use it as a method of last resort.

-• Widely Function Edge: Bevel edge for woodworking carving multi-purpose use, suitable for all soft wood, hard wood and laminated wood products
+- Beveled Edge for Versatility: 25° Bevel edge for woodworking multi-purpose use, ideal for soft wood, hard wood, and laminated wood products

 Remove the Disc With Your Hands